rwalczyna/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

   You can [manage playlists](#managing-playlists-on-client-side) on client side by sending request about the new playback item to the server.
 You can then add listeners to be invoked when the playlist is updated on the server.

+- Setting abilities of the media controller server

+  You can [set abilities of the media controller server](#server-abilities) by using `saveAbilities()` method.

+  To check whick features are supported by server you can use `abilities` attribute gathered by `getLatestServerInfo()` method.

+- Setting features of media controller server

+  You can [set features of the media controller server](#server-features) by using server's interfaces.

 ## Prerequisites